 - Individual Account: There is no subscription fee, but you pay $0.99 every time you sell an item.
 We do not recommend this account type for anyone who intends to build a profitable business on the Amazon marketplace.
 This account is only meant for those who have not yet decided what product to sell on Amazon.

-- Professional Account: Professional Account costs $39.99 per month; it does not have a $0.99 fee, so if you are selling more than 40 items per month, then the savings on per item fee make up for the subscription cost.
+- Professional Account: Professional Account costs $39.99 per month; it does not have a $0.99 fee, so if you sell more than 40 items per month, then the savings on per item fee make up for the subscription cost.
 We always recommend our clients to go for a Professional account as it offers advanced selling tools, advertising, and broader access to Amazon marketplace categories.

 What are the requirements to create an Amazon seller account?